 - In the past: All B Lab staff expected to room with staffers of the same gender during work travel, with exceptions made upon request.

 - Now: B Labbers who need to room alone are permitted to without disclosing the specific rationale.
-Staff also can specify their preferences around the genders of their assigned roommates.
+Staff also can specify their preferences concerning the genders of their assigned roommates.

 B Lab had already committed to taking the Inclusive Economy Challenge and considered diversity and inclusion one of our guiding principles.
 Why did it make a difference to have survey results?